mikepsinn/curedao-monorepo/docs/fdai-act/right-to-trial-act.md

 #### c) Penalties for Misrepresentation
 Disqualification, fines, and legal action for data falsification or misrepresentation of treatment impacts.

-### 9.7 Funding for the Savings Sharing Program
+### 8.7 Funding for the Savings Sharing Program
 #### a) Source of Funds
-Funded through the **Healthcare Innovation Reward Fund (HIRF)** via congressional appropriation.
+Funded through the **Healthcare Savings Sharing Reward Fund (HSSR)** via congressional appropriation.

 #### b) Allocation
-HIRF funds exclusively for rewards, ensuring direct incentives for cost-saving treatments.
+HSSR funds exclusively for rewards, ensuring direct incentives for cost-saving treatments.

-### 9.8 Reporting and Transparency
+### 8.8 Reporting and Transparency
 #### a) Annual Reports
 IAB and IOC publish reports on rewards, awarded treatments, and associated savings.